Christopher Stead

 Private Client

-Christopher regularly receives instructions in probate and inheritance matters.
+Christopher has extensive experience in probate and inheritance matters.
 He has advised on multiple different issues relating to the administration of estates and distribution, obtaining information about testamentary documents, construction/rectification of wills, and executors’ duties and powers.
 He also regularly acts on behalf of parties in contested probate cases and in claims under the Inheritance (Provision for Family and Dependants) Act 1975.

 Recent (and some ongoing) cases by way of example include: